Jeffrey M. Monforton

-Jeffrey Marc Monforton (born May 5, 1963) is an American Catholic prelate who has served as an auxiliary bishop in the Archdiocese of Detroit in Michigan since 2023.
-He previously served as bishop of Steubenville in Ohio from 2012 to 2023.
+Jeffrey Marc Monforton (born May 5, 1963) is an American Catholic prelate who has served as an auxiliary bishop in the Archdiocese of Detroit since 2023.
+He previously served as Bishop of Steubenville from 2012 to 2023.

 Biography

 Early life

 Jeffrey Monforton was born on May 5, 1963, in Detroit, Michigan.
 He is the son of Marc Louis and Virginia Rose (Ackerman) Monforton, and is the eldest of three sons.
 Monforton received his early education at Tinkham Elementary School and John Marshall Junior High School in Westland, Michigan.
 He graduated from Wayne Memorial High School in Wayne, Michigan.
 Monforton then attended Wayne State University in Detroit.

 After deciding to enter the priesthood, Monforton enrolled at Sacred Heart Major Seminary in Detroit.
 He received a Bachelor of Philosophy degree from Sacred Heart in 1989.
 He then attended Pontifical North American College and Pontifical Gregorian University in Rome, earning a Bachelor of Sacred Theology in 1992 and then a Licentiate in Sacred Theology.